silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 image-caption: true
 updated_on: true
 ---
-My main reading goal is [to avoid the daily and live news](https://silviamaggidesign.com/tag/news/), focusing instead on the many books I bought.
+My main reading goal is [to avoid the daily and live news]({{ site.url }}/tag/news/), focusing instead on the many books I bought.
 I’ve been trying to go through my library with varying results, mainly disappointing, until the beginning of this year.
 Here is a list of what I read and what I’m reading now.
 The record started at the beginning of 2023, and the post will be constantly updated.

 ## In progress

+- _Vox_, by Christina Dalcher
+> Silence can be deafening.
+Jean McClellan spends her time in almost complete silence, limited to just one hundred words a day.
+Any more, and a thousand volts of electricity will course through her veins.
+Now the new government is in power, everything has changed.
+But only if you’re a woman.
+Almost overnight, bank accounts are frozen, passports are taken away and seventy million women lose their jobs.
+Even more terrifyingly, young girls are no longer taught to read or write.
+For herself, her daughter, and for every woman silenced, Jean will reclaim her voice.
+This is only the beginning… [100 WORD LIMIT REACHED]
+- _100 Things Every Designer Needs to Know About People_, by Susan Wienschenk

+## Parked

+Books I started to read, but don’t feel like continuing – for now.

 - _To the Lighthouse_, Virginia Woolf
 - _A Brief History of Time_, by Stephen Hawking
-- _100 Things Every Designer Needs to Know About People_, by Susan Wienschenk
 - _Ultra-Processed People_, by Chris van Tulleken [^UltraP]

 ## Finished